openhab/openhab-docs/installation/openhabian.md

 If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
 Consult the [debug guide](openhabian-DEBUG.md) and move on from there.

 <a id="switch-openhab-branch"></a>
-#### Can I switch from openHAB 2 stable to the testing or unstable branch?
+#### Can I switch openHAB 2 and 3 via openHABian branches ?
-openHABian installs the latest stable build of openHAB 2.
+openHABian installs the latest stable build of openHAB.
+The standard openHABian `stable` and `master` branches will install openHAB version 2 and the `openHAB3` branch will install the new openHAB version 3.
+You can migrate between versions by selecting the corresponding 4X menu option.
+That should also result in an openHABian branch change.
-If you want to switch over to the snapshot or milestone release, please do so via the openHABian Configuration Tool.
+If you want to choose from stable, snapshot or milestone releases, please do so via `openhabian-config` tool (also menu 4X).
+Note this will **not** result in any openHABian branch change.
 Switching from stable to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!
 Check the Linux installation article for all needed details: [Linux: Changing Versions](https://www.openhab.org/docs/installation/linux.html#changing-versions)

 <a id="headache"></a>